Should You Enroll in Elite Blog Academy? – A Comprehensive Review

 5 | What are the negatives about EBA?

 Very strict return policy.
-From the EBA website, you have to submit homework from all 36 assignments within 180 days from purchase.
-(This may change to 365 days with the latest version coming out March 2019.)
+As stated on the EBA website, you have to submit homework from all 36 assignments within 365 days from purchase in order to be eligible for a return.
 You should also submit before and after blog design, analytics, and income reports.
 If you do the work, your blog will grow so you won’t qualify for a return.
 Hopefully you won’t want one either after seeing the course work for you.

 6 | Is EBA really worth it?